 Nasal fracture - aftercareBroken nose

-Your nose is made up of two bones at the bridge of your nose and a long piece of cartilage (flexible but strong tissue) that gives your nose its shape.
+Your nose has 2 bones at the bridge of your nose and a long piece of cartilage (flexible but strong tissue) that gives your nose its shape.

-You have a nasal fracture.
-This means the bony part of your nose has been broken.
-Most broken noses are caused by trauma such as sport injuries, car accidents or fistfights.
+A nasal fracture occurs when the bony part of your nose has been broken.
+Most broken noses are caused by trauma such as sport injuries, car accidents, or fistfights.

 If your nose is crooked from the injury you may need a reduction in order to put the bones back in place.
-If the break is easy to fix, a reduction can be done in the doctor's office.
+If the break is easy to fix, a reduction can be done in the health care provider's office.
 If the break is more severe, you may need surgery to fix it.

 You may have a hard time breathing through your nose because the bones may be out of place or there is a lot of swelling.